Risk Manager (Previously CORI Submitter) Information

 To meet the obligations under the SafeSport Act and help with the implementation of new Policies and Procedures required by U.S. Soccer, all Massachusetts Youth Soccer Association adult members and member organization’s adult members will have to meet the Risk Management requirements below; this will be monitored in U.S. Soccer Connect prior to the adult receiving their required Mass Youth Soccer Adult Credential.

-All four requirements listed below must be met prior to an Adult Credential being available for printing.
+All four requirements listed below must be met along with an approved photo, prior to an Adult Credential being available for printing.

 - CORI Risk Status must be listed as Approved, Conditional or Under 18 Approved.
 Risk Expire Date must be current throughout the registration year.